 The instructor will evaluate the coursework and submit the Grade Change Form to the Registrar's Office within three weeks following the incomplete due date.
-Students are responsible for ensuring that their Grade Change Form has been submitted to the Registrar's Office.
+Students are responsible for alerting their instructor of completed work, and ensuring that their Grade Change Form has been submitted to the Registrar's Office.
 The Registrar will record the grade change.
 The final grade recorded on the transcript will reflect the incomplete plus the course grade assigned by the instructor (i.e., IA, IB, etc.).